DTJF/fbdoc/src/doc/Preparation.md

 and you should see the version information text in the terminal.
 This solution works on your personal user account.
-When you need a system wide installation that allows all users to access \Proj, then you need admin privileges to place the link in a similar system folder, ie in like
+When you need a system wide installation that allows all users to access \Proj, then you need admin privileges to place the link in a similar system folder, ie. in like
 ~~~{.sh}
 cd .../fb-doc/src
 sudo cp -l fb-doc /usr/bin/fb-doc